 His name appeared on a list of liberated POWs on September 23, 1945.
 His family had been notified he had been liberated before the list was published.
 On September 4, 1945, the former POWs received orders to move south.
 They boarded trains and went to southern Japan.
 There they boarded the U.S.S.
 Rescue for medical treatment.
 It is known he remained on board the ship for treatment, but it is not known how long he was on the ship.

 It was on this ship that Grover learned that he weighed 95 pounds.
 When it was determined that Grover was in pretty good health, he was boarded onto another American destroyer and taken to Yokohama.
 From there, he was flown to Okinawa and returned to the Philippines.
 He returned to the United States on the U.S.S.
-Joseph Dyckman arriving in San Francisco, California, and was taken to Letterman General Hospital.
+Joseph Dyckman arrived in San Francisco, California, and was taken to Letterman General Hospital.
+While a patient at the hospital, Grover learned that his father had passed away on January 25, 1945.

 Grover returned to Kentucky and was discharged.
 Since he had not registered with Selective Service before the war, he registered on February 11, 1946.
 The reason for this is not known at this time.
 He married Mary Will Moore in November 1945.
 Together they had two sons, James and Ronald.
 Ronald died as an infant.
 The couple also had two daughters.
 It is known that he later married Evangeline Wiser and worked as a salesman and lived in Louisville.